Video: What are the common symptoms of asthma?Asthma nurse Kathy explains what the common symptoms of asthma are, so you can spot them

 Why getting a diagnosis is so important

-There are so many safe and effective medicines available to treat asthma these days, and if you take them as prescribed, the condition doesn't need to stop you doing anything you want to do.
+If you do have asthma, there are so many safe and effective medicines available these days, and if you take them as prescribed, the condition doesn't need to stop you doing anything you want to do.

 Last reviewed November 2015